james-stevens/powerdns-webui/README.md

 The only exception to this is occasionally when the `NSEC3PARAM` value is displayed on the DNSSEC page.

-`punycpde.js` adaapted from the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js)
+`punycpde.js` is a very slightly modified version of the [module by Mathias Bynens](https://github.com/mathiasbynens/punycode.js)